lmorg/murex/docs/events/onpreview.md

 ### Standard

-Stdout is written to the preview pane.
+Stdout and stderr are both written to the preview pane.
+Output is stripped of any ANSI escape sequences and stderr isn't written in red.

 ### Order of execution